newsdev/ai2html/README.md

 ## Using fonts other than Arial and Georgia

 If you want to use fonts other than Arial and Georgia, you can add them to the `fonts` array in the `constants` section of the script.
 You will need to know how Illustrator refers to the font.
 Enter the name as the `aifont` property.

+You can find the names that Illustrator uses for all the fonts used in your document by choosing `Find Font…` from the `Type` menu.
+You can also use the [aifontname scrip](https://raw.githubusercontent.com/newsdev/ai2html/master/utilities/aifontname.js), which will tell you only the fonts used in selected text blocks.

 Each Illustrator font will correspond to a specific font-family, weight and style in css.
 For example, the Illustrator font name `Arial-BoldItalicMT` corresponds to this css:
 ```
 font-family: arial,helvetica,sans-serif;
 font-weight: bold;
 font-style: italic;
 ```

-You can find the names that Illustrator uses for all the fonts used in your document by choosing `Find Font…` from the `Type` menu.
-You can also use the `aifontname` Illustrator script in the [github repo](https://github.com/newsdev/ai2html) for this project.

 You may find it helpful to make a copy of this [Google spreadsheet](http://bit.ly/1BP86RH).
 The `fonts` worksheet can make it easier to create additional font objects to add to the array.